segmentio/segment-docs/src/connections/destinations/catalog/actions-klaviyo/index.md

 When adding a user to a list, our action make use of the [Bulk Profile Import](https://developers.klaviyo.com/en/reference/spawn_bulk_profile_import_job){target="_blank"} endpoint (when batching is enabled), and the [Add Profile To List](https://developers.klaviyo.com/en/reference/create_list_relationships){target="_blank"} endpoint for non-batched requests.
 Both of which will not update a users suppression status if they were previously suppressed.

-To unsuppress a previously suppressed profile in Klaviyo, use the Subscribe Profile action.
+To unsuppress a previously suppressed profile in Klaviyo, use the **Subscribe Profile** action.
 This action automatically removes the suppression status for the user when they are subscribed.
 You can also pair this action with other mappings to suit your workflow.

 If this approach doesn't address your use case, [reach out to Segment](mailto:friends@segment.com) to discuss your specific requirements.

-### Can we enable batching for the entire Klaviyo (Actions) destination?
+### Can batching be enabled for the entire Klaviyo (Actions) destination?

-Currently, we support batching only for events sent through the "Upsert Profile" actions mapping.
-For all other actions, we do not support batching.
+Batching is only available for events sent through the Upsert Profile action mapping.
+Other actions in the Klaviyo (Actions) destination don't support batching.